fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

     You can find the name of the docker container using the `sudo docker ps` command.

 4. Add DVC credentials to the Jetson as shown in the video below.
-Run the commands corresponding to the `Add a DagsHub DVC remote` and `Setup credentials` sections on the Jetson.
+Run the commands at the root of the project corresponding to the `Add a DagsHub DVC remote` and `Setup credentials` sections on the Jetson.

-    If you are uploading the data to DagsHub for **the first time**, run the following command in the current working directory on the Jetson.

-    Following command is **needed only when DVC repo is cleared**.

     ```bash
-    dvc init --subdir
+    $ pwd
+    /home/username/edge-vision-power-estimation
     ```

     <a href="DVC Remote"><img src="./assets/dvc-remote.gif" align="center" height="500" width="500" ></a>

-5. Upload benchmark data to DagsHub from Jetson.
+5. Upload benchmark data to DagsHub from Jetson from the current working directory.

+    Make sure you are under [`jetson/power_logging`](./README.md) folder for running the following commands

+    ```bash
+    $ pwd
+    /home/username/edge-vision-power-estimation/jetson/power_logging
+    ```

     We create a new branch `raw_data_v1`.
 Please make sure to add a new branch for clarity.